Burns - Dressings

 Pre-procedure

 • Administer first aid, if not already administered.
-See Burns.
+Refer to ED Guideline - Burns.

 • Use aseptic technique at all times to minimise risk of infection